Umerr-Bashir/Face-Recognition-Attendance-System/README.md

 5. **'Attendance Marked' Notify:** 'Attendance Marked' will be written on the window if the individual's attendance is already marked after checking into the database(CSV file).

 6. **Saving Attendance:** Attendance will be saved into a database(CSV file) with the Name, Class, and Date and Time of the attendance.

+`path` and `path2` variables are folders containing dataset you can change these variables or give directory path according to your requirements

+For saving both teacher and student attendance in a single CSV file the code is provided in `main.py`